OpenConceptLab/ocl_build_pipeline/README.md

 ## API

-API Pipeline has the following stages and corresponding jobs under them which contain specific tasks that carry out the stage's goal
+[API pipeline]() has the following stages and corresponding jobs under them which contain specific tasks that carry out the stage's goal
   1. Unit Test
   2. Integration Test
   3. Showcase Deploy